13 reasons why Netfix shouldn’t cancel ’13 Reasons Why’

-It’s been over a year since Netflix dropped 13 Reasons Why S2.
-While we wait patiently for a S3 airdate, we thought it was high time to revisit all the reasons why the Parents Television Council were so wrong when they called for the teen show to be cancelled.
+Netflix is dropping the third season premiere for 13 Reasons Why on August 23rd.
+While we wait patiently, we thought it was high time to revisit all the reasons why the Parents Television Council were so wrong when they called for the teen show to be cancelled.

 We’re yawning as we write this because – predictable as ever – the Parents Television Council is urging for 13 Reasons Why to be cancelled by Netflix.
 The PTC are especially up in arms for how the show has depicted a scene of male rape in the final episode of S2.
 PTC President Tim Winter is wagging his finger violently at S2 of the show and has stated: